iotserver24/codex/website/docs/faq.md

 ## Technical Questions

 **Q: What are the system requirements?**
-A: VibeStack Codex requires Node.js 20+ and runs on modern Windows, macOS, and Linux systems.
+A: CodeX requires Node.js 20+ and runs on modern Windows, macOS, and Linux systems.

 **Q: Can I use it offline?**
-A: Yes, with local AI models (Ollama, LM Studio) you can use VibeStack Codex completely offline.
+A: Yes, with local AI models (Ollama, LM Studio) you can use CodeX completely offline.

 **Q: Does it integrate with my existing IDE?**
-A: VibeStack Codex is a standalone application with its own editor, but you can import and export projects easily.
+A: CodeX is a standalone application with its own editor, but you can import and export projects easily.

 ---